François Brousse: "1952"- Fourth Dimension Poetry

 In the 17 July 1952 newspaper edition of Sud-Ouest (Bordeaux, France), an article by R. Cahisa called, "À l’inconscient surréaliste substituant le surconscient, François Brousse, philosophe et conteur, fonde le groupe de la Quatrième Dimension.
 (Surrealist unconsciousness substituting for super-consciousness, François Brousse, philosopher and storyteller, founds the Forth Dimension Group).
 Brousse is portrayed as a person who is, "svelte and thin with strong prescription glasses.
 This kind, patient and optimistic vegetarian who believes in homeopathy, the afterlife, metempsychosis and who admires Hindu philosophy and Gandhi – who let himself die of hunger – could be said to have his head in the clouds or even on trans-Plutonian planets."

 The thinker had detailed views on surrealism and science :

 "[...]
 Einstein spent time in the Forth Dimension.
 A mistake, says Brousse.
 The Forth Dimension is a supernatural world radiating beyond time, space and the material world.
 In order to reach this supernatural world, true inner discipline is necessary.
 All thoughts of hate must be eliminated, enthusiasm and a sense of aestheticism must be cultivated, dreams must be analyzed and metaphysical thought must be stimulated."

-This new poetry is not inspired by morbid and devastating twentieth century realism but by pure, marble-like sources of imagination from which some poets drink on high volcano peaks with the wings of dreams and clairvoyance, the lucid metaphysical eye of super-consciousness.

 "Rejecting drugs and their associated disorders, despair and degeneration, as a writer, Brousse only reveals this famous Forth Dimension to investigation by scientific experts to then make it available to all by placing it in the domain of inspiration.

 Three keys are necessary to open the doors to the sanctuary of this supernatural world, guiding us to the Forth Dimension: purification, meditation and contemplation.

 Purifying the body, soul and spirit, particularly through vegetarianism, nonviolence and practicing Buddhist blessings of wishing happiness to all beings in every direction – North, South, East, West, the nadir, zenith and within our primordial being.
 François Brousse’s stance was, "We must be completely vegetarian.
 If we cannot do so, we will never know the ultimate Truth.
 This is an absolute truth that I am telling you here…"

 Meditating on the great sacred textures, humanity's heritage.

 Contemplating artistic masterpieces from Rembrandt, Michelangelo, Mozart, Hugo and others, thus immersing ourselves in universal Beauty and spiritual escape.

 The remainder of the article primarily addresses the soul.
 "Humans reincarnate on a planet until they attain supreme Wisdom.
 At that time, they move beyond the wheel of reincarnation and enter into eternal Joy. [...]
 This is the destiny of all souls after more or less transformation."

 He gives this Group a Fourth Dimension Manifesto.
 A number of poems edited between 1950 and 1970 thereby drew their inspiration, amongst which were Les Pèlerins de la nuit (The Night Pilgrims) that won the "Grand Prix d’Honneur aux Jeux floraux du Genêt d’Or" (a literary prize) in Perpignan.